 Credential theft is a tactic that malicious actors utilise more and more.
 BEC attacks today are coming more from stolen email accounts that are stolen by credential theft.
 We’re seeing this threat continue to be used by these actors in many of their attacks.
 These fake login requests continue to be used through malicious links within emails to try and obtain the Office 365 account credentials of the victim.
 Many of these victims today are targeted executives and financial and human resources employees.

 The good news is that Trend Micro developed Computer Vision, a technology combining image analysis and machine learning (ML) to check branded elements, login forms, and other site content to detect credential phishing emails and URLs embedded within emails.

 Standard phishing emails continue to be a popular attack vector targeting employees in order to gain access to their computers and the network in general.
 In 2022, we blocked over 22M phishing emails, representing a 29% increase from 2021.

 A few other areas we saw were a decrease in the use of Covid-19 as a lure within emails as well as the use of email targeting cryptocurrency and NFTs.

 I recommend you review your messaging security solutions and audit your vendor to ensure they fully protect your email.
-This includes emails from outside in, inside, and out, as well as internal to internal, since all of these are attack surfaces utilized by malicious actors.
-The use of advanced detection technologies like Writing Style DNA and Computer Vision should be part of your solution as well as multiple layered technologies that all come into play when analyzing messages.
+This includes emails from outside in, inside, and out, as well as internal to internal, since all of these are attack surfaces utilised by malicious actors.
+The use of advanced detection technologies like Writing Style DNA and Computer Vision should be part of your solution as well as multiple layered technologies that all come into play when analysing messages.

 To read Trend Micro Annual Cloud App Security Threat Report, please visit: https://www.trendmicro.com/vinfo/us/security/research-and-analysis/threat-reports/roundup/annual-trend-micro-email-threats-report